 Inspectors at Dedant Building and Pest Inspectors are not electricians.

 As such, we are not qualified to assess the safety or condition of your electric wiring, switches, power points or any appliances around the home.
 We only check if the electricity is connected.

 If you are concerned about fire and safety standards of the electrical work within your home, we can refer you to a qualified electrician if you contact us.

 At Dedant we turn taps on to examine leakage, we can either attract or be a sign of termites.

 However, inspectors at Dedant are not plumbers, so we do not examine plumbing conditions generally.

 We do not look at water pressure, whether the hot water system works, pipe connections, whether toilets are prone to clog, whether your shower floods etc.

 For a comprehensive look at your plumbing, a qualified plumber will be able to advise you.

 Gas is generally found in water heating, ovens, stoves and other appliances.
-However, as it is both flammable and toxic, gas comes with an inherent risk.
+However, as gas is both flammable and toxic, it comes with an inherent risk.

-It is important to get regular pool safety inspections, as pools can be dangerous if proper safety standard are not met, particularly for people 5 or under.
+It is important to get regular pool safety inspections, as pools can be dangerous if proper safety standards are not met, particularly for people 5 or under.